metablaster/WindowsFirewallRuleset/README.md

 What this means, is, just edit the GPO later to refine your imports if you go that route.

 # Step by step quick usage
+Note: these steps here are for somebody who doesn't know how to use `git`, `Powershell` or `Local group policy`
 1. Right click on the Task bar and select `Taskbar settings`
 2. Toggle on `Replace Command Prompt with Windows Powershell in the menu when I right click the start button`
 3. Right click on Start button in Windows system